 Buffalo State offers a cohesive stationery program.
-The College Relations Office has developed designs that use official crest marks, typefaces, and colors to ensure consistency throughout the institution.
+The Marketing and Communications Office has developed designs that use official crest marks, typefaces, and colors to ensure consistency throughout the institution.

 Procurement Services fulfills all stationery and business card orders.
 All letterhead, business cards, and envelopes must be ordered through Procurement Services.
 Orders placed outside of Procurement Services will not be sanctioned or approved for payment.
 Call (716) 878-4103 for pricing or to place an order for stationery products.